Tharun007-TK/gpt2-custom/README.md

 * The **model file** (`gpt2_trained_model.h5`) is saved after training and can be reloaded using Keras to generate text.

 ## 🧑‍💻 Credits
-This project was created by **[Your Name Here]** with TensorFlow and Keras for educational purposes.
+This project was created by **Tharun Kumar 💙** with TensorFlow and Keras for educational purposes.

 Feel free to modify, extend, and improve this code as per your needs.
 Contributions are welcome!